 Poet Corrie Williamson: Definitely.
 I think my poems are often hungry for the ways visual art can strike so quickly and cleanly.
 There are a couple such poems in my first book, Sweet Husk, including one about a George Catlin painting of a buffalo hunt that I kept returning to in a museum and couldn’t get out of my brain.
 In my forthcoming book, The River Where You Forgot My Name, there’s actually a “double ekphrastic” that riffs on two Charles Wilson Peale paintings, both involving mammoths.

 How does literature fit into your creative life as a visual artist?

-Artist Giang Pham: Many of my visual works deal with language and how language shapes perception.
-Literature is such a rich field with symbols and abstract representation that challenge me as a visual artist.
+Artist Millian Pham Lien Giang: Many of my visual works deal with language and how language shapes perception.
+Literature is such a rich field, with symbols and abstract representation that challenge me as a visual artist.
 I’m continually seeking out specific language that infers ambiguity and creates new meaning through changes in context.

 Describe the collaboration in one word.